Chris Frame: Maritime Historian, Author & Lecturer

 During my first cruise on QE2, I knew that I wanted to learn everything there was to know about these great liners.
 And I wanted to share that knowledge with others.
 I decided then and there I was going to become a maritime historian and write a book about that great ship.

 As I grew up, my interest expanded to include the earliest steam ships to the newest cruise ship.
-However, QE2 remained my all time favourite.
-I launched my first website in 1999 (Chris’ QE2 Page – back when you needed to understand HTML to build a website).
+However, QE2 remained my all-time favourite.
+I launched the forerunner of this website in 1999 (Chris’ QE2 Page – back when you needed to understand HTML to build a website).
 This has since morphed into this Cunard history website.

 In 2008, after years of thinking about it, Rachelle and I published our first book, ‘QE2: A Photographic Journey’.
 It was released just in time for QE2’s farewell season, allowing us to travel aboard the ship where I spoke as a guest lecturer.

 This was a dream come true.
-I gave three lectures in the ship’s packed out Theatre.
-Best of all, the book sold out and the talks were well received.
+I gave three lectures in the ship’s packed-out Theatre.
+Best of all, the book sold out and the talks were very well received.

 Sharing the ocean liner story: